 Abers has a primary interest in understanding processes that drive deformation and material cycling within the earth, mostly at active plate boundaries.
 Subduction zones have been a main interest, the sites of the planet's largest earthquakes, most devastating volcanic eruptions, and the places where the growth of continental crust takes place.
 Many of his major projects have been deployments of dense arrays of broadband seismographs to image structure in places such as Alaska, Central America, Papua New Guinea, and the Pacific Northwest.

-The Abruña Group focuses on the development and characterization of new materials using a wide variety of techniques for fuel cells, batteries, and molecular assemblies for molecular electronics.
+The Abruña Group focuses on the development of new materials, and their characterization, using a wide variety of techniques, for fuel cells and batteries.
 Our research effort takes an interdisciplinary approach to the study of electrochemical phenomena.
-We employ electrochemical techniques as probes of a variety of chemical systems using design, synthesis, and characterization, with emphasis on operando methods of high performance.
+We employ electrochemical techniques as probes of a variety of chemical systems using design, synthesis, and characterization, with emphasis on operando methods.

 Professor Afridi's primary research interest is in high frequency power electronics and energy systems incorporating power electronic controls as a means to efficiently harness, store, process, transmit, distribute and use energy.
 While his work across this entire energy chain is centered on the design of advanced power electronic converters, his research also includes solutions at the system and component level that draw upon his broad academic and industrial experience and leverage collaborations with faculty members in allied disciplines.

 Allmendinger is dedicated to helping Cornell students and the public at large understand the difficult issues surrounding energy and global climate change as well as natural hazards such as earthquakes.
 To this end, he maintains a high profile web site and gives numerous public lectures a year in venues such as Ithaca High School, Museum of the Earth, Cornell Alumni events, and in various seminars and campuses around campus.